 National Accreditation and Recognition

-UMBC’s Education Department has been nationally reaccredited by the Council for the Accreditation of Education Preparation (CAEP) in 2020 with all eligible programs attaining national recognition from Specialty Professional Associations (SPA).
+UMBC’s Education Department has been nationally reaccredited by the Council for the Accreditation of Education Preparation (CAEP) from 2020 to 2027.

 The program accreditation period is April 27, 2020 to June 30, 2027.
 The spring 2020 review by the CAEP Accreditation Council resulted in 60 newly-accredited EPPs, bringing the total to 341 providers approved under the CAEP Teacher Preparation Standards – rigorous, nationally recognized standards that were developed to ensure excellence in educator preparation programs.

 “These institutions meet high standards so that their students receive an education that prepares them to succeed in a diverse range of classrooms after they graduate,” said CAEP President Dr. Christopher A. Koch.
 “Seeking CAEP Accreditation is a significant commitment on the part of an educator preparation provider.”
 CAEP is an accrediting body for educator preparation nationally recognized by CHEA.
 Accreditation is a nongovernmental activity based on peer review that serves the dual functions of assuring quality and promoting improvement.

 Educator preparation providers seeking accreditation must pass peer review on five standards, which are based on two principles: